data-forge/data-forge-js/README.md

 Iterates the rows of a data-frame, series or index.
 Iterators allow lazy evaluation (row by row evaluation) of data frames, series and index.
 This is the same concept as an [iterator in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) or an [enumerator in C#](https://msdn.microsoft.com/en-us/library/system.collections.ienumerator(v=vs.110).aspx).

+The specification for an iterator is simple:

+	var anIterator = {

+		moveNext: function () {
+			// Move to the next element in the sequence.
+			// Return true if the sequence contains more elements.
+			// Return false when the sequence is exhausted.
+		},

+		getCurrent: function () {
+			// Return the current element in the sequence.
+		},

+	};

+## Iterable

+An *iterable* is an anonymous function that instantiates and returns an *iterator*.
+A iterable conceptually represents *a sequence that can be iterated*.

+An example iterable:

+	var myIterable = function () {
+		var myIterator = ... create an iterator for the sequence ... return myIterator;
+	};

 ## Selector

 A *selector* is a user-defined function (usually anonymous) that is passed to Data-Forge functions to select values per row or per value.
 Selectors are used to instruct Data-Forge on which part of the data to work on.